Introduction / History

 What are Their Beliefs?

 Almost all of the Turkish Cypriots are Muslims who practice Muslim ceremonies and follow Islamic beliefs.
 For example, they believe that death is the beginning of a new life-the dead person waits for resurrection to either heaven or hell, depending on the way he/she lived life on earth.
-At the same time, the people are very superstitious.
-For example, they believe in the "evil eye", which is the power to harm someone just by looking at him.
+They believe in the "evil eye", which is the power to harm someone just by looking at him.

 What are Their Needs?